 How do I cook a porterhouse steak?

-Cooking a porterhouse steak is an art form.
-It’s part strip steak (which cooks one way) and part tenderloin (which cooks another way), plus it’s not cheap.
+Cooking a porterhouse is an art form.
+It’s part strip steak (which cooks slow) and part tenderloin (which cooks more quickly), plus it’s not cheap.
 So a lot of people ask the butcher for help.
-Here’s how to cook them both at once without overcooking the tenderloin or undercooking the strip: Heat up your favorite pan on the stovetop and then sear the steak all over and then cook it extremely slowly in the oven.
+Here’s how to cook them both at once without overcooking the tenderloin or undercooking the strip: Start by bringing your steak to room temperature prior to cooking and pre-heating your oven to approximately 350 degrees F. Next, heat up your favorite pan on the stovetop.
+Splash in some grapeseed oil, which has a high smoke point, instead of olive oil, which can lead to burning, and then sear the steak all over.
+Transfer to the oven and cook it for about 8 to 10 minutes.
+Check the temperature of the meat to confirm whether it’s done.
+You can reference our scale of final temp vs. doneness.
+Remove the porterhouse from the oven and let it rest for at least ten minutes so the juices distribute evenly.
 It doesn’t need anything but salt and pepper, though if you want to finish it with butter, no one would fault you.

 My mom is getting older and having some trouble chewing.
 Still, she loves to eat meat.
 Are there softer or more tender cuts for her?